pansapiens/seguid-engine/README.md

   or not).
 * Use memcache for GETs.
 * Use task queues for bulk insertion.
+* Send an error if the batch size is too large (eg, > 1000) (eg "413 Request Entity Too Large")
+* Catch "over quota" and "deadline exceeded" errors and return a sensible response (eg, "509 Bandwidth Limit Exceeded" and "429 Too Many Requests")
+* Some smarter interpretation of database codes eg. gi|1234567 vs. 1234567
 * Web interface - lookup id mappings by sequence (NO web interface for insertion - require scripting/commandline for this for the moment)
 * Consider using Base32-SHA1 instead (like Magnet